comychitz/data_structures/README.md

 is referred to as the *order of the function*.

-The precise use of asymptotic notation is abused because big O notation isn't completely accurate in all contents.
+The precise use of asymptotic notation is abused because big O notation isn't completely accurate in all contexts.
 Technically, Big O gives the upper asymptotic bound, Big Omega gives the lower bound, and Big Theta gives both.

 | Notation | Name | Notes |